Bobbyg3142/EC601_Garces/README.md

-# EC601_Garces
+# EC601
-Repository for all projects, documents, and resources related to EC601 Product Design
+Repository for all projects, documents, and resources related to EC601 Product Design course.

+Each project will have dedicated folder within root directory.